sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 But as developers of software, we all feel the pain of code complexity: not being able to get in flow, encountering tech debt that turns a tiny fix into a multi-day ordeal, and all the wasted time just trying to understand big codebases.

 On top of this, devs are more important than ever.
-Devs have gone from being viewed as cost centers to being seen as the center of product development, so the issue of complexity is a business problem just as much as a dev problem.
+We've gone from being viewed as cost centers to being seen as the center of product development, so the issue of complexity is a business problem just as much as a dev problem.

 In 2013, we set out to tackle this complexity issue by building code search and making it available to every dev and company.
 Code search is helpful in reducing complexity, but it's not enough.
 It helps you find things *in* code (matching lines in files), but developers also need to learn things *about* code.
 Google went from helping you find things *on* the web (matching web pages) to helping you learn things *from* the web (information and answers) by connecting adjacent data like news, videos, and maps back to web search.
 Now, when users need information, they go to Google even if the answer isn't simply a web page.
 We're doing the same for code with our code intelligence platform.